omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/02-broken-chain/00-lab-02-broken-chain.md

 error 20 at 0 depth lookup: unable to get local issuer certificate leaf_cert.pem: verification failed: 20 (unable to get local issuer certificate)

+Validation After Repair (Success)

+openssl verify -untrusted issuer_cert.pem leaf_cert.pem

+Result:

+leaf_cert.pem: OK

 What you found:

 This confirmed that the client could not build a complete chain of trust from the leaf certificate to a trusted root.
 The failure was not in the leaf certificate itself, but in the absence of the required intermediate certificate.

+What This Proves

+The certificate itself is valid
+The failure was due to a missing intermediate Providing the intermediate restores trust

 Step 4 — Check Revocation and Trust
 Command used: